 Yes, but we aren’t allowed to accept donations at our emergency shelter until further notice.

 Instead, we are asking supporters to make purchases from our wish lists on Amazon.
 These supplies will be directly shipped to our shelter, and Amazon Smile will donate a percentage of the purchase cost to our organization if you make the purchase from this link.

-Are you accepting the donation of gently used goods?
+Are you accepting the donation of gently used clothing and goods right now?

 No. We are not allowed to accept the donation of new or used goods at our shelter or other office locations until further notice.

 What about your vegetable and flower farm?

-Can I still purchase Handmade by Survivors products?
+Can I still purchase Handmade by Survivors soaps and other products?

 Yes.
 Please visit our website’s online shop at this link.